Order A Home Sleep Study for Your Child

 - Singular Sleep's mission is to provide affordable, efficient sleep medicine care with outstanding service.
-We are unable to fulfill our mission unless we maintain our independence from health care insurance companies, therefore we do not work directly with health insurance organizations.
+We are unable to fulfill our mission unless we maintain our independence from healthcare insurance companies, therefore we do not work directly with health insurance organizations.

 Can I seek reimbursement from my insurance company for my child's sleep apnea test cost?

 - Yes!
 We are more than happy to provide you with invoices for all products and services that you purchase from Singular Sleep.
 We will include all sleep apnea-related insurance codes in the invoices: ICD-10 diagnostic codes, CPT procedure codes, and HCPCS medical equipment codes.
-Always check with your health care insurance company to clarify their coverage policy.
+Always check with your healthcare insurance company to clarify their coverage policy.

 What happens if I have a technical problem setting up the home sleep study device for my kid or during the test?

-- Sleep apnea doctors prefer to get at least six hours of sleep to get accurate results.
+- Sleep apnea doctors prefer to get at least six hours of sleep data to get accurate results.
 If you think that your child had less sleep than that, call us at (844) SLP-WELL (757-9355) to get recommendations from our team.

 My child has a cold (or allergies).
 Can he or she still do the home sleep apnea test?

-- The typical nasal congestion and throat inflammation from a cold or environmental allergies has little bearing on your child's sleep apnea test results - go ahead and do the sleep study.
+- The typical nasal congestion and throat inflammation from a cold or environmental allergies have little bearing on your child's sleep apnea test results - go ahead and do the sleep study.
 If your child has been diagnosed with something more serious, like pneumonia, Whooping Cough, etc., call us at (844) SLP-WELL (757-9355) to discuss the situation.

 How do I send the home sleep apnea test back to you?

 - You will be provided with a USPS Priority Mail box with a pre-paid return shipping label affixed to it.
-All you have to do is place the test kit and laminated home sleep test instruction booklet in the return box, seal the box, and place it in your nearest blue USPS mailbox.
+All you have to do is place the test kit and laminated home sleep test instruction booklet in the return box, seal the box and place it in your nearest blue USPS mailbox.

 How long does it take to get the results after I send the sleep apnea test kit back?